-The following progressive disciplinary steps may be taken with the delegation at whichever step is deemed appropriate under the circumstances by the Area Director and staff of Special Olympics Iowa.
+The following progressive disciplinary steps may be taken with the delegation at whichever step is deemed appropriate under the circumstances by the staff of Special Olympics Iowa.

-- 1. Verbal warning to the coach/chaperone/Unified Sport partner with a written copy of the Incident Form to the Area Director and State Office. - 2.
-A written Incident Report must be completed giving warning to the coach/chaperone/Unified Sport partner with a copy to the Area Director and State Office. - 3.
-The State Office and Area Director will conduct a personal meeting with the coach/chaperone/Unified Sport partner to review unacceptable behavior and to agree on a plan for improvement.
-The meeting will be documented in writing and copies distributed to the coach/chaperone/Unified Sport partner, Area Director and State Office. - 4.
-Suspension from coaching/chaperoning/Unified Sport partner for a specific time period.
+- 1. Verbal warning to the coach with a written copy of the Incident Form to the State Office. - 2.
+A written Incident Report must be completed giving warning to the coach with a copy to the State Office. - 3.
+The State Office will conduct a personal meeting with the coach to review unacceptable behavior and to agree on a plan for improvement.
+The meeting will be documented in writing and copies distributed to the coach and State Office. - 4.
+Suspension from coaching for a specific time period.

-The State Office and Area Director will discuss the circumstances and must approve/disapprove the action.
-The action will be documented in writing and presented to the coach/chaperone/Unified Sport partner and a copy will be sent to the local delegation.
+The State Office will approve/disapprove the action.
+The action will be documented in writing and presented to the coach and a copy will be sent to the local delegation.

-Any further action must be approved by the Area Director and State Office.
+Any further action must be approved by the State Office.
 Further action could be, but is not limited to: